 Bure's financial reporting is based on the applicable laws, regulations, rules, agreements and recommendations for companies listed on NASDAQ OMX Stockholm.
-A more detailed description of the accounting policies is provided on pages 35 - 39.
-The audit report for the financial year is found on page 55 of the annual report.
+A more detailed description of the accounting policies is provided in Note 1 of the annual report.
+The audit report for the financial year 2013 is also included in the annual report.
 The Board and the auditors communicate on an ongoing basis.
 The Board continuously ensures that the company's finance and accounting organisation is properly dimensioned and has adequate resources.